k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wresting odds for spent wands was backwards
 - Fix: greased armor allowed for corrosion loop
 - Fix: how using the Eye of Vecna adjusts luck
+- Fix: crash if a monsters maximum hit point value reached zero or less